astronomer/astro-docs/enterprise/next/06_manage-astronomer/01_integrate-auth-system.md

         value: http://my-proxy:3129
 ```

-Once you've made the change, follow the instructions above to run `helm upgrade` and upgrade the Astronomer platform with your changes.
+Then, push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](https://www.astronomer.io/docs/enterprise/stable/manage-astronomer/apply-platform-config).